Campus School, GBPUA&T

-A paper factory in the nearby town of Lalkuan also sends quite a few children to this school.
+A paper factory (Century Pulp and Paper) in the nearby town of Lalkuan also sends quite a few children to this school.
 The school also caters to children from nearby towns such as Rudrapur, Kichcha, Baheri, Nagla, Lalkuan, and Haldwani.

 The first principal of the school was Sr Laurette, who had come down from Ohio, US.
 She was followed by Sr Mary Vimala and Sr Mary Vijaya.
 The Sisters of Notre Dame handed over administrative control of the school to Joseph John in 1984.
 The school currently has Dr. B.C.
 Pathak as principal.

+The school shows excellent results in board examinations with none below than 99 and 98 percentile.

 School Song

 Here is the Campus School's song sung often at events and assembly: